Do not hesitate to give us a call. Our expert team will be happy to help you!

 Level

 On this active holiday, with the support of our experienced Bike Spain guide, you will cover the entire Camino from Burgos by bike and van transfers.
-You will cycle the great distance, stopover in historically renovated luxury Paradors (hotels) and sample the finest food and wines of Castile-Leon and Galicia.
+You will cycle the most beautiful stretches of the ancient pilgrimage route, enjoy awe-inspiring scenery, stopover in carefully-renovated historical buildings, converted into luxury hotels, and sample the finest food and wines of Castile-Leon and Galicia.

 Day 1: Burgos